What is the super-sample covariance? A fresh perspective for second-order shear statistics: Introduction

 \section{Introduction}

 Second-order statistics of cosmic shear are essential tools for cosmological analyses (\citealp{Heymans2021}, \citealp{Hikage2019}, \citealp{Abbott2022}).
 Inference of cosmological parameters from these statistics requires a robust understanding of their covariances.
-While covariance models for second-order shear statistics have been derived and validated for over a decade \citep{Joachimi2008, Takada2013}, one part of these models is often ill-understood, namely the super-sample covariance (SSC).
-In this paper, we will discuss the origin and interpretation of the SSC, with a particular focus on real-space statistics.
+While covariance models for second-order shear statistics have been derived and validated for over a decade \citep{Joachimi2008, Takada2013}, two effects have only recently garnered more attention; specifically, the super-sample covariance (SSC) and the impact of the survey window on the Gaussian covariance.
+Our goal here is to show that these two effects are related and caused by the same approximation on the survey window function.

 Analytic models for the covariance of second-order statistics are usually expressed in terms of the power spectrum covariance.
-The power spectrum covariance can be divided into three terms: A Gaussian and Intra-survey Non-Gaussian part, which depend only on the power- and trispectrum at $\ell$-modes within a survey area, and the SSC, which also depends on $\ell$-modes outside the survey \citep{Takada2013}.
-While the first two terms scale linearly with the inverse survey area, the SSC shows a complicated dependence on the survey window function and calculating it is generally more complex than the other covariance terms \citep{Lacasa2019, GouyouBeauchamps2022}.
-Additionally, N-body simulations with small box sizes and periodic boundary conditions cannot fully reproduce the SSC of the matter power spectrum, as they do not include the small $\ell$-modes (large spatial scales) on which the SSC depend \citep{DePutter2012, Takahashi2009}.
-Instead, one needs to use either large boxes, from which only a small region is taken to estimate the power spectrum \citep[e.g.][]{Bayer2022}, or `separate universe simulations', where multiple simulations with varying mean densities are simulated \citep{Li2014}.
+The power spectrum covariance can be divided into three terms: a Gaussian and an intra-survey non-Gaussian part, which depend only on the power spectrum and trispectrum at $\ell$-modes within a survey area, and the SSC, which also depends on $\ell$-modes outside the survey \citep{Takada2013}.
+While the first two terms scale linearly with the inverse survey area, the SSC shows a complicated dependence on the survey window function \citep{Lacasa2019, GouyouBeauchamps2022}.
+An analytic model for the SSC was derived in \citet{Barreira2017}.
+Additionally, N-body simulations with small box sizes and periodic boundary conditions cannot fully reproduce the SSC of the matter power spectrum, as they do not include the small $\ell$-modes (large spatial scales) on which the SSC depends \citep{DePutter2012, Takahashi2009}.
+Instead, one needs to use either large boxes, from which only a small region is taken to estimate the power spectrum \citep[e.g.][]{Bayer2023}, or `separate universe simulations', where multiple realisations with varying mean densities are simulated \citep{Li2014}.
+As shown in \citet{Barreira2018}, the SSC is usually larger than the intra-survey non-Gaussian term and therefore the dominating contribution to the non-diagonal elements of the covariance.
+Estimating it correctly is therefore vital for cosmic shear analyses.